jtnystrom/Discount/README.md

 #### Long sequences

+By default, sequences in fasta and fastq files are read atomically (without being split into chunks).
+This works well for short reads.
-If the input data contains sequences longer than 1,000,000 bp, you must use the `--maxlen` flag to specify the longest expected single sequence length.
-However, if they are longer than 50-100 Mbp (for example, full chromosomes), it is better to generate a FASTA index (.fai) instead.
-Otherwise, each sequence will be processed atomically.
+If the input data contains sequences longer than 1 Mbp (for example, scaffolds or chromosomes), it is better to generate a FASTA index (.fai) instead.
 Various tools can be used to do this, for example with [SeqKit](https://github.com/shenwei356/seqkit):